gosexy/gettext/README.md

 }
 ```

-You can use ``os.Setenv`` to set the ``LANGUAGE`` environment variable or set it from a terminal:
+You can use `os.Setenv` to set the `LANGUAGE` environment variable or set it
+on a terminal:

 ```sh
 % export LANGUAGE="es_MX.utf8"
 % ./gettext-program
 ```

-Note that ``xgettext`` does not officially support Go syntax yet, however, you can generate a valid ``.pot`` file by forcing
+Note that `xgettext` does not officially support Go syntax yet, however, you
-``xgettest`` to use the C++ syntax:
+can generate a valid `.pot` file by forcing `xgettest` to use the C++
+syntax:

 ```sh
 % xgettext -d example -s gettext_test.go -o example.pot -L c++ -i --keyword=NGettext:1,2 --keyword=Gettext
 ```

-This will generate a ``example.pot`` file.
+This will generate a `example.pot` file.

-After translating the .pot file, you must generate .po and .mo files and remember to set the UTF-8 charset.
+After translating the `.pot` file, you must generate `.po` and `.mo` files and
+remember to set the UTF-8 charset.

 ```sh
 % msginit -l es_MX -o example.po -i example.pot
 % msgfmt -c -v -o example.mo example.po
 ```

-Finally, move the .mo file to an appropriate location.
+Finally, move the `.mo` file to an appropriate location.

 ```sh
 % mv example.mo examples/es_MX.utf8/LC_MESSAGES/example.mo